dmbarbour/glas/docs/GlasDesign.md

 The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

-* **load:ModuleName** - Module names are typically encoded as a symbol such as `foo`, but mightl later be extended.
-Response is the result from compiling the module, or failure if the module's value cannot be computed.
+* **load:ModuleID** - Modules are currently identified by simple symbols such as `foo`, but there is some room for extension.
+Response from 'load' is the specified module's compiled value, or failure if this value cannot be computed.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

 Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc. The cause of failure is visible to the client module, but is reported in the development environment.